 Complete and return other required paperwork and forms provided by CDFW

 More than 2,700 fertilized trout eggs were delivered to classrooms in late February.
-Students observe the eggs, watch them hatch and follow their development as the fish become free swimming fry.
-After about five weeks, the fish are released under the provisions of the CDFW issued permit.
-Today, using rainbow trout, the program serves 78 classrooms across Marin County, impacting more than 1,600 students from preschool through 8th grade.
+Students observed the eggs, watch them hatch and follow their development as the fish become free swimming fry.
+After about five weeks, the fish were released under the provisions of the CDFW issued permit.
+Today, using rainbow trout, the program serves 66 classrooms across Marin County, impacting more than 1,600 students from preschool through 8th grade.

 Click on this link Trout in the Classroom 2015 to access a video on the GGTU Trout in the Classroom program.
 Click Here to read a story by the Marin Independent Journal and Here for a segment that appeared on KTVU on TIC in 2015.

-If you know a teacher who may be interested in becoming part of TIC, have them contact Ethan Rotman at CDFW ( email@example.com )as soon as possible so they can be added to his notification list.
+If you know a teacher who may be interested in becoming part of TIC, have them contact Ethan Rotman at CDFW ( firstname.lastname@example.org ) so they can be added to his notification list.